 Two additional fungal groups, the bread molds (Zygomycota) and the Glomeromycota, are substantially bigger than chytrids and produce a coenocytic hyphae and form mycelia.
 While both these groups lack specific cell types, some do form specific structures which one might term organs, except that they are parts of cells, not composed of cells.
-For the bread molds these structures, stolons, rhizoids and sporangiophores, are relatively large and can be seen with the naked eye.
+For many bread molds these structures, stolons, rhizoids and sporangiophores, are relatively large and can be seen with the naked eye.
 In the Glomeromycota the ‘organs’ are much smaller structures, but again are parts of cells, not cells.
 The Glomeromycota are the fungi that, together with plants, form endomycorrhizae, associations between plant roots and fungi.
 In endomycorrhizae, the fungus penetrates individual root cells (‘endo’ means inside) and inside these cells the fungus form two structures, tree-like arbuscules and spherical vesicles (endomycorrhizal fungi are sometimes called vesicular-arbuscular mycorrhizae or simply VA mycorrhizae).
 These structures are extensions off of the coenocytic hyphae.
 Arbuscules are structures with some similarities to the the rhizoids of chytrids.
 They serve no anchorage role but are significant in increasing the area of contact between the fungus and the plant, thereby allowing for greater material movement between them.
 Vesicles are spherical bodies that are thought to store materials for the fungus and which may develop into spores.

 Septate fungi—Club and Sac Fungi